 - Find the expense you want to delete.

-- Select View/Edit ▼ dropdown in the Action column, then select Delete.
+- Select the View/Edit ▼ dropdown in the Action column, then select Delete.

-- Select Yes to confirm that you want to delete the transaction.
+- Select Delete to confirm that you want to delete the transaction.

 Once you delete an expense, it disappears from reports, but you can still see a record of it in the Audit log.